 The future of Walt Disney World: New rides, shows, and more

-LAKE BUENA VISTA, Fla. - On Friday, October 1st, 2021, Walt Disney World will kick off ‘The World’s Most Magical Celebration,’ an 18-month commemoration of the last 50 years of operations at the Florida resort.
+LAKE BUENA VISTA, Fla. - On Friday, October 1st, 2021, Walt Disney World kicked off ‘The World’s Most Magical Celebration,’ an 18-month commemoration of the last 50 years of operations at the Florida resort.

 This is just the start for Walt Disney World.
 There are still many attractions, shows, and experiences coming to the Florida resort and we are taking a look at what comes next.